Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/flow4_graphql.md

 GraphQL clients can also help to provide a caching mechanism, to save on requests sent to the GraphQL server.
 Caching can help improve the feel and responsiveness of the application, since the query does not need to go to the server most of the time.

-Some clients act exactly like `fetch` while others provide React-specific components that help to send queries.
+Some clients have similar interfaces to `fetch`, while others provide differing interfaces and React-specific components that help to send queries and perform mutations (GraphQL Apollo).

 ### In an Apollo-based React Component, demonstrate how to perform GraphQL Queries